Pranavbp525/PersonalTrainerAI/src/rag_model/README.md

 ## Next Steps

-- Fine-tune the knowledge graph for Graph RAG with domain expert input
 - Optimize RAPTOR RAG's reasoning process for better performance
 - Implement hybrid approaches combining the strengths of different architectures
 - Develop a feedback loop to continuously improve RAG performance based on user interactions